antoinebrias/llm_evaluation/README.md

 - **Logging**: Python’s built-in logging module is used for detailed logs.
 - **SQL**: For fetching chatbot response data.
 - **Unit Testing (unittest)**:  The project uses **unittest** for testing key components, with **unittest.mock** to mock external services like Langfuse and GPT-4All.

+## To-do list

+- Fix metadata extraction.
+Sometime the metadata are badly formatted.
+Need to be fixed.
+- Update and other metrics.
+They are currently based on sentiment analysis with 'negative','neutral','positive' output (converted to 0, 0.5, 1 ouptut values)

 ## Future Improvements